Discrete Diffusion Reading Group

 About the Reading Group

 Diffusion LLMs are faster, more controllable successors to traditional LLMs and are rapidly gaining adoption.
-This reading group aims to build a community for exchanging and debating emerging ideas in this space.
-While our primary focus is discrete diffusion models for language, we also invite work that extends these methods to other modalities and applications—such as molecular design, drug discovery, and beyond.
-Each session features an author-led presentation followed by Q&A, with recordings shared on our YouTube channel.
+This reading group builds a community for exchanging and debating emerging ideas in this space.
+While our primary focus is discrete diffusion models for language, we also welcome work on other modalities and applications, such as molecular design, drug discovery, and beyond.

 Meet the Organizers